MAY 19th, 2022

 Example of due diligence in law

-• In domestic law, the exercise of due diligence by an individual or corporation may be a standard of conduct to defend an allegation of negligence in tort, or as a statutory defence, eg. to allegations of tax evasion.
+• In domestic law, the exercise of due diligence by an individual or corporation may be a standard of conduct to defend an allegation of negligence in tort, or as a statutory defense, eg. to allegations of tax evasion.

 What is Contingent Due Diligence in Real Estate?